bensutherland/ms_oyster_panel/README.md

 ### 01. Load results from available amplicon sequencing VariantCaller outputs
-Copy ampliseq files in `amplitools/02_input_data` folder, then open `amplitools/01_scripts/00_initiator.R` in Rstudio and source the script.
+Copy VariantCaller output files into the `amplitools/02_input_data` folder.

+Open `amplitools/01_scripts/00_initiator.R` in Rstudio and source the script.
 This will load amplitools.

 Open `amplitools/01_scripts/demo_analysis.R` for a demonstration analysis (also shown in brief below).